The Wizard condenses expertise from leading philanthropic, legal, and wealth advisors into valuable insights for you.

 The zero-out characteristic means that the IRS believes that there will be no assets left in the trust at its end, and hence there is no gift tax liability.
 If the trust is not 'zeroed out,' then a gift tax is assessed for the expected value of the assets remaining in the trust at the time of termination.

 Each month, the IRS calculates an interest rate that is used to value charitable trusts.
 This rate, known as The IRS Section 7520 interest rate, is the percentage by which the government expects money will grow over time.
-For March 2014, this rate was 2.2%.
+In August 2022, this rate was 3.8%.

 If the assets contributed to the trust are greater than the expected value of all the income payments to the charity, then the excess is considered a taxable gift to the beneficiary.
 You can structure a CLT so that the gift tax is zero by having the calculated present value of income payments to charity equal the assets contributed to the trust.
 The IRS considers this “zeroed out,” and no gift or estate tax is assessed.
 CLTs are most popular when the IRS interest rate is low, since there’s a higher likelihood that the trust assets will outperform the IRS assumed rate of growth, and thereby allowing the donor to transfer wealth to his or her heirs tax-free.